NicolasJourdan/business-logic-bundle/README.md

 This constant must be an array of arrays.
 Each array corresponds to a tag.
 The first argument must be a string and it is corresponding to the tag **name**.
 The second one is optional, it must be an integer and it is corresponding to the **priority**.

+You can generate this class with the next command `bin/console make:rule DummyRule`.

 ### The service declaration

 You dont need to declare your rules into the **services.yml** file thanks to the indication `implements RuleInterface`.